 We asked enough questions that we began to realize… maybe that was the point all along.
 Maybe God is actually honored by our uncertainty and delighted by our wonder.
 Maybe we can be both deeply skeptical and doggedly devoted to truth.
 Maybe we can adore Jesus and be exasperated by Church.
 We can roll our eyes and then read the Word.
 Maybe we just keep trying.
 Together.

 The Ernie to my Bert, the Andy to my April, the golden retriever to my badger.
-Whenever someone tells me that their spouse is their best friend I’m all, “Oh yea - isn’t it the best?” but in my head, I’m scoffing.
+We couldn't be more opposite.

 Drew loves people better than I do and has one of those uncannily good hearts.
 Like, I find it suspicious most of the time.
 He balances my cynicism and leavens my melancholy.